-Unlike 2024, when GDP growth of 7.09% was primarily driven by international trade and foreign direct investment (FDI), domestic internal factors are expected to be the main drivers of growth in 2025.
-The first quarter of 2025 recorded a solid growth rate of 6.93%-the highest year-over-year increase for the same period in the past five years.
+Unlike 2024, when GDP growth of 7.09% was primarily driven by international trade and foreign direct investment (FDI), domestic internal factors are expected to be some of the key drivers of growth in 2025.
+The first quarter of 2025 recorded a solid growth rate of 6.93%, the highest year-overyear increase for the same period in the past five years.